 The actors seem to be trying, the isolated cabin and surrounding wilderness is effective, Jason is brutal and not the mockery he’ll become, and Dana (even with chin flab) is cute.
 What more can you ask for?
 You’ll see blood and guts, Jason gets his mask, and I can reveal the annoying Shelley gets what’s coming to him.
 If you liked the first two, you’ll certainly like this one!

-Enough of that sort of rambling, else you’ll think you stumbled onto a review for Scream or something.
-No, Friday the 13th Part 3 is as far from the rebelling-against-stereotypes as you’re wont to get; it revels in its clichés (which might’ve been new at the time) and serves as an active workout for your eye-rolling muscles.
+Justin’s review: Friday the 13th Part 3 is as far from the rebelling-against-stereotypes as you’re wont to get; it revels in its clichés (which might’ve been new at the time) and serves as an active workout for your eye-rolling muscles.

 Despite a few novel additions — which will be discussed later, in a coffeehouse setting over a steaming cup of non-fat vanilla latte — Part 3 of this series is a weak rehash of the first two movies (particularly Part 2, which was far more fun).
 Although we all know the killer is now Jason, the filmmakers keep playing the cat-and-mouse game with the camera to keep from revealing his whole body until late in the movie.
 Taking place a day or so after Part 2 (I think), Jason’s miraculously healed from machete wounds and is wandering all over the place killing people for no gosh-darned good reason.